Course Outline

 d) Headings and proper hierarchy

-e) Tables as a structural element of the page – can they be used?
+e) Tables as a structural element of a webpage – can they be used?

 f) Navigation mechanisms